 Wear and Repeat as Needed

-Wear your jeans often to soften the fabric and help it mold to your body.
-You should also wash them frequently, too, which will help to continue breaking down the fabric so that they feel worn out and softer against your skin.
+Wear your jeans often to soften the fabric and mold them to your body.
+You should also wash them frequently (though you might not want to put 100% cotton jeans in the dryer as often), which will help to continue breaking down the fabric so that they feel worn out and softer against your skin.

 Denim provided by: Free People